 According to the Virtual and Augmented Reality in Education, Art, and Museums book, using VR in education makes it possible to reach a four times better retention rate than traditional educational methods.
 The book states that students of VR training retain 80% of the information after a year of training, while conventional methods showed only a 20% retention rate.

 According to research by Accenture, VR-trained surgeon students had 40% fewer mistakes than a similar group of students that trained using traditional methods.
 Additionally, the study by Springer Link shows that over 68% of students responded positively to using VR tutorials.

-Virtual reality simulations in healthcare education allow students to train and rehearse their skills in immersive and low-stress environments, gaining more confidence when it comes to applying the acquired knowledge in real-life situations.
+Augmented reality and Virtual reality allow students to train and rehearse their skills in immersive and low-stress environments, gaining more confidence when it comes to applying the acquired knowledge in real-life situations.
 As the PWC study shows, VR-trained students were up to 275% more confident to act on what they learned.

 Medical device makers benefit from virtual environments as well.
 Instead of giving personal instructions or demonstrations to every specialist, they use VR to present their products.
-Although VR devices can be costly, each year, these companies are making this technology available to the broader audience by producing simpler headsets such as Oculus Go.
+Although VR devices for medical training can be costly, each year, these companies are making this technology available to a broader audience by producing simpler headsets such as Oculus Go.
 The price points for these new devices are often cheaper than sending representatives to meet in person with clients.

-Augmented reality overlays digital details on the physical world, producing real and digital environments.
-The increased usage of AR came along with the innovations that made it available and applicable.
+Augmented reality in medical training overlays digital details on the physical world, producing real and digital environments.
+The increased usage of AR came along with innovations that made it available and applicable.
 It may not be as engaging as VR but can still yield outstanding results.